Application of Calibration in Analytical Chemistry

 There are two main types of calibration experiments:

-- Internal Calibration (Standard Addition): Adding known amounts of the analyte to the sample and observing the change in response.
+- Internal Calibration (Standard Addition): Known amounts of the analyte are added to the sample itself, and the instrument response is measured after each addition.
+This method compensates for matrix effects.

 Data Analysis